macaca-sample/sample-nodejs/README.md

 $ make test-desktop-puppeteer Test sample for Desktop PC
 $ make test-desktop-electron  Test sample for Desktop PC
 $ make test-desktop-chrome    Test sample for Desktop PC
-$ make custom-reporter        Test sample for PC with custom reporter
+$ make simple-reporter        Test sample for PC with simple reporter
 ```

 **Keep in mind, you have to open an android emulator if you want to run it against an emulator, before you run 'make test-android'**